Md-Fazil/peerprep/README.md

 ## Matching Service

-* TO RUN LOCALLY
+To run the service locally:
 1. Install npm packages using `npm i`.
 2. Run History Service using `npm start`.
 - Please note that an `SQLite` database would be created.

 ## Collaboration Service

-* TO RUN LOCALLY
+To run the services locally:
 1. Start a Local Redis server which listens to port`6379`.
 2. Install npm packages using `npm i`.
-3. Run History Service using `npm start`.
+3. Run Collaboration Service using `npm start`.

 ## Chat Service
+To run the services locally:
 1. Install npm packages using `npm i`.
-3. Run History Service using `npm start`.
+2. Run Chat Service using `npm start`.

 ## Question Service
+To run the services locally:
 1 Create local Redis server that listens to port `6379`
 2. Create `.env` file and populate following variables:
 ```
 LOCAL_DB_URL
 ```
 3. Install npm packages using `npm i`.
-4. Run History Service using `npm start`.
+4. Run Question Service using `npm start`.